When Rubrics Fail: Error Enumeration as Reward in Reference-Free RL Post-Training for Virtual Try-On: Ablations

 \textbf{Effect of Best-of-$N$ Sampling} Best-of-$N$ selects the best $N/2$ and worst $N/2$ within a group to increase diversity.
 We vary $N \in \{8, 12\}$ with 12 generations fixed (Figure~\ref{fig:ablation_best_of_n}).
 Increasing $N$ generally reduces aspect scores, consistent with a quality-diversity trade-off.
 CEC responds asymmetrically: it slightly worsens on non-flat references (5.20$\rightarrow$5.27) but improves on flat (5.31$\rightarrow$4.80).
 We use $N{=}8$ as it increases diversity within groups and is robust across both reference types.

 \textbf{Qualitative Analysis} In Figure~\ref{fig:blur}, RaR-trained models blur garment details, reflected in poor realism scores.
 IEC preserves fine-grained textures and patterns.
 Figure~\ref{fig:background_issues} shows IEC can occasionally fail on source integrity when source and reference backgrounds differ, accounting for the smaller 0.6\% improvement.
+This small gain is structural rather than a signal failure, because source integrity has the smallest within-group reward variance of any axis at every training window ($\sigma_{\text{src}}{=}0.060{-}0.074$ vs.\ $\sigma_{\text{garm}}{=}0.102{-}0.170$), so GRPO's group-normalized advantage on this axis is correspondingly weaker.
+The residual failures are predominantly pose/limb edits (38\% of labels) rather than identity/face changes (30\%).
 See Appendix~\ref{supp:reward_hacking} for details.